-Figure 7.
-Left, Alberto T. Estévez - Genetic Architectures Office, Passive solar biodigital housing, ground floor with different levels of the subordinated Voronoi diagram, Innsbruck, 2014-15.
-Right, SEM image done by Alberto T. Estévez that shows the structural similarity of a dragonfly wing (x91) to the Voronoi diagram.
+Figure 7: Left, Estévez-GenArqOffice, Passive-solar biodigital housing, ground floor with different levels of the subordinated Voronoi diagram, Innsbruck, 2014-15.
+Right, SEM image that shows the structural similarity (paths efficiency) of a dragonfly wing (x91) to the Voronoi diagram (Photo.
+Alberto T. Estévez).

-This project was entirely designed in accordance with ideas from the field of passive solar architecture, including apiculture and urban vertical agriculture on "floating" green platforms (Figure 8).
+This project was entirely designed in accordance with ideas from the field of passive-solar architecture, including apiculture and urban vertical agriculture on "floating" green platforms (Figure 8).

-Figure 8.
-Left, Aster pollen grains: SEM image (x1600) done by Alberto T. Estévez that shows the structural similarity to a Voronoi diagram.
-Right, Alberto T. Estévez - Genetic Architectures Office, Passive solar biodigital housing, interior courtyard with "floating" green platforms, Innsbruck, 2014-15.
+Figure 8: Left, Aster pollen grains, Alberto T. Estévez's SEM image (x1600) that shows the structural similarity to a Voronoi diagram.
+Right, Estévez-GenArqOffice, Passive-solar biodigital housing, interior patio with "floating" green platforms, Innsbruck, 2014-15.

-The management and adaptation of the Voronoi cells is performed in a manner opposite to how it was performed in the previous example of the Park and multifunctional building.
+The management and adaptation of the Voronoi cells is performed in a manner opposite to how it was performed in the previous example of the park and multifunctional building.
 In the park, the objective was to adapt the cells to irregular and heterogeneous pre-existing limits.
 However, in this project, the project limits are clearly defined by the regular forms of facades and patios.
 That is, a Voronoi pattern is used to subdivide the internal space instead of spreading growth towards unknown edges.
 In addition, in this project, the Voronoi diagrams develop broadly and fully in three dimensions, as was discovered to be the case, for example, in a microscopic section of a cactus (Figure 9).